cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 important role generally in architectures serving use cases across the whole life cycle of a "real" (typically, physical) network.
-Such use cases and applications span the range of network operations (e.g., network planning, construction, maintenance and optimization, and improve the automation and intelligence level of the network.
+Such use cases and applications span the range of network operations (e.g., network planning, construction, maintenance and optimization), and aim to improve the automation and intelligence level of the network.

 # Characteristics of Network Digital Twin  {#def}

-So far, there is no unified definition for characteristic of "network digital twin" within the networking industry.
+So far, there is no unified definition of the "network digital twin" characteristics within the networking industry.
 Referring to the characteristics of Digital Twins in other industries and the characteristics of networking itself, this document introduces five key elements (i.e., data, models, mapping, interfaces, and logic) to